 Despite Clause 4.4, this clause outlines a number of exceptions to floor space ratios for certain dwellings.
 The floor space ratio will be determined based on the location of the dwelling and the size of allotment.
-The exceptions will also retain the small lot housing provisions, as currently adopted by the KLEP 2012, to ensure the streetscape and character of these areas are preserved.
+The exceptions will also retain the small lot

-The proposed FSRs to be included in the GRLEP 2020 are shown in Table 7.
+The proposed FSRs to be included in the GRLEP 2020 are shown in Table 6.